Dekopon (Citrus reticulata ‘Shiranui’)

 1. Room temperature: Dekopon will last approximately a week at room temperature.
 Store away from direct sunlight and heat sources.

-2. Cooler temperature: For longer storage, store them in the refrigerator, where they will last for several weeks.
+2. Cooler temperature: For longer storage, store them in the refrigerator, where the fruit will last several weeks.

 Recipes